-Read about the Commission’s direction-setting and policymaking activities under
+Read about the Commission’s direction-setting and policymaking activities under “Direction-Setting and Policy Making Decisions.”

 Read about the different kinds of decision documents issued by the Commission.

 Find and read Chairman Meserve’s speech given on December 11, 2001, about NRC programs and processes for safety oversight.